 - Kitchen gadgets you'll need: A large sheet pan, measuring cups and spoons, shallow bowls for setting up the egg wash and breadcrumb coating, a turning spatula, a sharp knife and cutting board.

 - You can use fresh or frozen flounder fillets for this recipe.
 Frozen fillets should be thawed per the instructions on the bag for food safety.
+Handle it carefully as flounder can be delicate.

 - Dishes to serve with Baked Flounder: I include a tarter sauce recipe but this is totally optional.
 You may also like to add a steamed vegetable like broccoli or Easy Oven Roasted Potatoes, Southern Style Cole Slaw, Stewed Okra and Tomatoes or Green Bean Salad.

-- Bake flounder is best baked and served fresh from the oven.
+- Flounder is best baked and served fresh from the oven.
 Should you have any leftovers, you can store chilled in the refrigerator for up to 2 days.
 Reheat gently in an oiled skillet on the stovetop or in a 375°F oven for a few minutes or just until heated through.

 - How to Air Fry Flounder: Spray the basket or rack of an air fryer with cooking spray.
 After breading the flounder, spray it generously on all sides with an oil mister.